-Matt joined GALE Pacific in January 2021 as the Chief Human Resources Officer and leader of the Global Health & Safety Environmental function for GALE Pacific.
-Matt has extensive experience leading the Human Resources function for both public and private-equity global businesses in the consumer and commercial durable goods space.
-Prior to joining GALE Pacific, Matt was the global Human Resources leader for several business units of Newell Brands, most recently the Rubbermaid/Rubbermaid Commercial Business Unit.
-During his tenure with Newell Brands, Matt lived in Hong Kong where he served as the Vice President, Human Resources for Asia Pacific.
-In all, Matt spent 15 years with Newell Brands in Human Resources roles of increasing responsibility and scope.
+Matt joined GALE Pacific in January 2021 as the Chief Human Resources Officer and leader of the Global

+Health & Safety Environmental function for GALE Pacific.
+Matt has extensive experience leading the Human Resources function for public and private equity-backed global businesses in consumer and commercial durable goods.
+Before joining GALE Pacific, Matt was the global Human Resources leader for several business units of Newell Brands, most recently the Rubbermaid & Rubbermaid Commercial Business Unit.
+During his tenure with Newell Brands, Matt lived in Hong Kong, serving as the Vice President, Human Resources for the Asia Pacific region.
+Matt spent 15 years with Newell Brands in Human Resources roles of increasing responsibility and scope.